StevenCesario/StevenCesario/README.md

 I solve the **#1 pain point** for modern advertisers: conversion data loss from broken Meta CAPI tracking.

 Advertisers are "flying blind" post-iOS 14, losing 40-50% of their data and struggling with 4/10 Event Match Quality (EMQ) scores.
-My "white-glove" service implements a production-grade, full-stack architecture that solves this permanently.
+My "white-glove" service implements a production-grade, full-stack architecture that solves this permanently while I'm simultaneously building the SaaS

 ---